MikMakQT/Lunchbot/README.md

 SLACK_TOKEN = xoxb-**********

 ### Socket Mode
-Turning on Socket Mode will route your app’s interactions and events over a WebSockets connection instead sending these payloads to Request URLs, which are public HTTP endpoints.

 Go to Socket Mode tab using the left menu:
 Press => Enable Socket Mode